 - Serve on campus committees

 - Being involved in campus events

 National Technical Honor Society

-- Sponsor: Tom McLeod and Kristen Leger
+- Sponsors: Tom McLeod and Kristen Karetov

 The purposes of the National Technical Honor Society are to promote the ideals of honesty, service, leadership, and skill development among NTHS members; to reward scholastic achievement in career and technical education; to assist society members in their pursuit of career and educational goals; to help to build and maintain a stronger, more positive image for career and technical students and programs in the local community and throughout the state; to encourage the practice of high standards of personal and professional conduct and individual responsibility among the membership; and to help the school to initiate and maintain strong working partnerships with local institutions of business, industry, and commerce.